-6. Personnel
+5. Personnel

-- 6.1.The laboratory should have sufficient personnel with the necessary education, training, technical knowledge and experience for their assigned functions.[1] - 6.2.
-The laboratory management shall ensure the competency of all who operate specific equipment, who perform tests and / or calibrations, evaluate results and sign test reports and calibration certificates.[2] - 6.3.
+- 5.1.The laboratory should have sufficient personnel with the necessary education, training, technical knowledge and experience for their assigned functions.[1] - 5.2.
+The laboratory management shall ensure the competency of all who operate specific equipment, who perform tests and / or calibrations, evaluate results and sign test reports and calibration certificates.
+[2] - 5.3.
 The laboratory shall have a policy and procedures for identifying training needs and providing training of personnel.
-The training programme shall be relevant to present anticipated tasks of the laboratory.[2] - 6.4.
+The training programme shall be relevant to present anticipated tasks of the laboratory.
+[2] - 5.4.
 The laboratory should maintain current job descriptions for all personnel involved in tests and/or calibrations, validations and verifications.
-The laboratory should also maintain records of all technical personnel, describing their qualifications, training and experience.[1] - 6.5.Competence should be monitored continuously with provision for retraining where necessary.
-Where a method or technique is not in regular use, the competency of the personnel to perform the test should be verified before testing is undertaken.[4] - 6.6.Personnel working in microbiology laboratory should be trained in safe handling of microorganisms.[4] - 6.7.
-The laboratory should have : - 6.7.1.
-A head of laboratory who should have qualifications appropriate to the position ; - 6.7.2.
-The technical management who ensure that:

-6.7.2.1.Procedures for performing calibration, verification and requalification of instruments, monitoring of environmental and storage conditions are in place and are conducted as required;

-6.7.2.2.Regular in-service training programmes.
+The laboratory should also maintain records of all technical personnel, describing their qualifications, training and experience.
+[1] - 5.5.Competence should be monitored continuously with provision for retraining where necessary.
+Where a method or technique is not in regular use, the competency of the personnel to perform the test should be verified before testing is undertaken.[4] - 5.6.Personnel working in microbiology laboratory should be trained in safe handling of microorganisms.[4] - 5.7.
+The laboratory should have the following managerial and technical personnel: [1] - 5.7.1.
+A head of laboratory who should have qualifications appropriate to the position.
+The head of laboratory is responsible for the content of certificates of analysis and analytical testing reports; - 5.7.2.
+The technical management who ensure that: - 5.7.2.1.Procedures for performing calibration, verification and requalification of instruments, monitoring of environmental and storage conditions are in place and are conducted as required; - 5.7.2.2.Regular in-service training programmes. - 5.7.3.

-6.7.3.
 Analysts, who should normally be graduates in pharmacy, analytical chemistry, microbiology or other relevant subjects;

-6.7.4.
-Technical staff, who should hold diplomas in their subjects awarded by technical or vocational schools.[1]
+5.7.4.
+Technical staff, who should hold diplomas in their subjects awarded by technical or vocational schools.